daleonpz/Notes/Coursera/introduction_water_treatment_EPFL/week2.md

 Week: 02
 title: HWTS treatment options
 ---
+# HWTS treatment options

-# A Framework for Water Safety
+## A Framework for Water Safety
 what does safety mean?
 * There is always a risk in any activity
 * The question is then what level of risk is acceptable